mavlink/qgroundcontrol/README.md

 The MAVLink dialect compiled by default by QGC is for the ardupilotmega.
 This will happen if no other dialects are specified.
 To override this create a `user_config.pri` file in the root directory and set the `MAVLINK_CONF` variable using qmake's variable notation syntax: `MAVLINK_CONF=sensesoar`.
 This variable can be a list of dialects that should all be supported like `MAVLINK_CONF=sensesoar ardupilotmega`.
 Note that doing this may result in compilation errors as certain dialects may conflict with each other!

 The `MAVLINK_CONF` variable can also be specified at the command line as an argument to qmake to allow for easy one-off compilations: `qmake MAVLINK_CONF="sensesoar ardupilotmega"`

+### Speech syntehsis
+QGroundcontrol can notify the controller of information via speech synthesis on the Mac and Linux platforms.
+This requires the `flite` library on Linux while on Mac text-to-speech support is built in starting with OS 10.6+ (Snow Leopard).
+This support is enabled by default on all platforms if the dependencies are met.
+Disabling this functionality can be done by adding the `DISABLE_SPEECH` define when running `qmake` like: `qmake DEFINES=DISABLE_SPEECH`.
+Note that multiple defines can be specified like this: `qmake DEFINES="DISABLE_QUPGRADE DISABLE_SPEECH"`.

 # Build on Mac OSX